Definability patterns and their symmetries

 On the other hand if $J$ is uncountable, then $\Hom(J,S(M))$ cannot be metrizable, indeed cannot admit a countable basis for the topology.
 For suppose is countable basis; an element $b \in B$ can be taken to be of the form $\{ h \in \Hom(J,S): (h(j_1),\ldots,h(j_n)) \in D \}$, with $j_i \in J$, and $D$ an open set in $S:=S(M)$.
 Let $J_0$ be the countable set of all $j_i$ occurring in $B$.
 Now if $h_1\neq h_2 \in \Hom(J,S)$, there exists $b_i $ with $h_1 \in b_i$ and $h_2 \notin b_i$, and it follows that $h_1(j_i) \neq h_2(j_i)$.
 Thus each $h$ is determined by $h(j), j \in J_0$.
 But now by \lemref{beth}, each $h$ is definable from finitely many $h(j)$, so $|J| \leq \aleph_0$.

 \end{rem}

-\begin{example} Consider again \exref{Gactions}: $\Gamma$ an infinite group, $T$ the theory of free $\G$-actions.
-Let $M$ be the prime model of $T$ (a single $\Gamma$ orbit.)
+\begin{rem} Let us give another proof of \exref{Gactions} in light of \propref{B5}. $\Gamma$ is an infinite group, $T$ the theory of free $\G$-actions.
+We give a proof of Let $M$ be the prime model of $T$ (a single $\Gamma$ orbit.)
 Then $Aut(M)$ is another copy of $\Gamma$ (acting on the right), with the discrete topology.
 Let $J=\CU\ram(T)$; it is a Boolean algebra with $\G$-action, and write $2$ for the $2$-element Boolean algebra.
 We thus have two descriptions of the universal minimal flow $U$ of $\Gamma$: by \propref{B5}, $U$ is the space $Hom(J,S(M^*))$ of expansions of $M$ to a model of $T\ram$, so we can write:

 while by \exref{Gactions}, $U$ is the Stone dual to $J$, i.e.

 These are compatible by a duality analogous to Frobenius reciprocity.
 A $\G$-equivariant Boolean homomorphism from $J$ to the algebra of functions from $M$ into $2$ can be viewed as a $\G$-invariant function $J \times M \to 2$, where $\G$ acts trivially on $2$.
 Thus